AltropInc/alt/doc/script/TypeCharacter.md

 c1: utf8 = 'A';
 c2: char = c1;
 ```
-Because char and utf8 are interchangeable, a string and a stream of char are also interchangeable:
+Because char and utf8 are convertible automatically, a string and a stream of char are also implicitly convertible:
 ```altro
 ss: char... = "Hello 世界";
 s: string = ss;